-The Writing Center provides free writing assistance to all Alfred University students, faculty, and support personnel.
+The Writing Center provides writing assistance to all Alfred University students, faculty, and support personnel.
 Whether you need help discovering ideas, organizing information, brushing up on basic grammar, revising a final draft, taking essay exams, or preparing technical documents, the Writing Center can help you improve your writing abilities and gain confidence as a writer.
 The Writing Center is located on the second floor of Herrick Library.
-The director, Dr. Vicky Westacott, will meet with graduate students.
-You may call her at (607) 871-2245, e-mail at fcobb@alfred.edu or for more information visit: https://my.alfred.edu/writing-center/
+The director, Dr. Vicky Westacott, will meet with graduate students and can be reached at (607) 871-2245, e-mail at fcobb@alfred.edu.
+For more information: https://my.alfred.edu/writing-center/